alabamenhu/TokenForeign/README.md

 # OPTION B: imperative addition via sub call
 grammar Foo {
     add-foreign: 'bar', BarGrammar, BarActions;
+    add-foreign: 'baz', BazGrammar, BazActions;
-    token foo { ... <bar> ... }
+    token foo { ... <bar> <baz: OtherBazActions> ... }
 }

 # OPTION C: trait with autonaming
+grammar Foo
-grammar Foo is extended(BarGrammar, BarActions) {
+    is extended(BarGrammar, BarActions)
+    is extended(BazGrammar, BazActions)
+{
-    token foo { ... <bar> ... }
+    token foo { ... <bar> <baz: OtherBazActions> ... }
 }

+# With OPTION C: specifying actions at parse time
+Foo.parse:
+    :actions(FooActions),
+    :ext-actions{
+        baz => DifferentBazActions,
+        bar => DifferentBarActions
+    }
 ```

-Each method has its advantages and disadvantages.
-Option A is extremely versatile, but a bit clunkier.
+Each method has its advantages and disadvantages:

+ * Option A is extremely versatile, but a bit clunkier.
-Option B is a bit less clunky since it provides a named token.
-Option C is probably the cleanest.
+ * Option B is a bit less clunky since it provides an explicitly named token, so your grammars are cleaner.
-It will automatically geneate the token name by removed the word "Grammar" from the grammar class name as well as any trailing hyphen/underscore (`Perl6Grammar` would become `perl6`, `HTML-Grammar` would become `html`).
+ * Option C is designed to be very DWIM.
+It will automatically generate the token name by removing the word "Grammar" from the grammar class name as well as any trailing hyphen/underscore (`Perl6Grammar` would become `perl6`, `HTML-Grammar` would become `html`).

+Both Options B and C allow you to specify an actions class to use by default.
+If you want to override that one, just pass an actions class as an argument to the token (e.g. `<foo: ActionClass>`).
-Both Options B and C require *compile time* knowledge of the external grammars.
+Note that both Options B and C require *compile time* knowledge of the external grammars (actions may be unknown until runtime) -- that's probably not an issue in most cases.
 With Option A, you could integrate grammars that are not known until runtime.

+With Option C, the precedence of actions are inline (`<foo: Actions>`), parse arguments (`.parse: ext-actions{foo => Actions)`), and lastly the trait actions (`is extended(Foo, Actions)`)

-If you are curious how the module works, I have fully documented the code.
+If you are curious how the module works, I have tried to fully documented the code.

 ###Version history

+ * **v0.3.1**
+   * Trait access improved with actions specifiable at `.parse`
  * **v0.3.0**
    * Access via subs and traits (requires compile time knowledge)
  * **v0.2.0**